 We get regular queries from staff and students who are trying to figure out what to do in relation to sexual harassment cases.
-Unfortunately we don’t have any resource for casework support – we very much wish we did but we are focusing our time and energy on sector-wide reform in the hope that this will make things better for everyone.
+Unfortunately we have little resource for casework support – we very much wish we did have more but we are focusing our time and energy on sector-wide reform in the hope that this will make things better for everyone.

 However, we have compiled some of the common answers that we give to queries from staff and students about deciding to report/trying to push a case forwards within or outside of your institution.
 Scroll down for the sections below:

 - Deciding to make a complaint as a current student/member of staff

 - After the complaint is completed

 - Going public